QBDev0ps/DevOps-Cloud-projects/Project2.md

 The output of emphasis in Italics and in bold can be seen below:

 *italic* or _italic_

 **bold** or __bold__

-3. Lists: The markdown syntax can support both ordered and unordered lists
+3. Lists: The markdown syntax can support both ordered and unordered lists.

+For ordered lists, we simply enter as in the example below:

+1. First Item
+2. Second Item
+3. Third Item

+As shown below: the output is exactly as entered:

 5.